wesone/woltage/README.md

 You can use many different store technologies inside the same application.
 So the used database for a projection can depend on the data the projection should handle.
 For example, a simple projection that is frequently read may use a Redis, while a projection that needs to allow complex querying could use a MongoDB.
 A store adapter needs to implement the `IStore` interface but can have additional functionality.

+### Scheduler

+A scheduler adapter that implements the `IScheduler` interface is used to handle the execution of scheduled commands.

 ## Woltage Instance